padok-team/docs-terraform-guidelines/contexte_pattern.md

 The context of a layer is all the inputs required for it to be created.
 Your tree structure with inputs through out it, is thus your context.

-If your context is DRY then your tree structure is OK, if you have to repear an input you might want to refactor your tree structure.
-Check [refactoring section](#ease-of-refactoring) if you are dry your arbo is OK if not you should change to simplify
+If your context is DRY, then your tree structure is OK.
+If you have to repeat an input you might want to refactor your tree structure.
+Check the [refactoring section](#ease-of-refactoring) for details. if you are dry your arbo is OK if not you should change to simplify

 ### Uniqueness